 - Pacing earlier in the run.
 Way too much downhill at the beginning and got me in a speed mentality

 - Continue work on nutrition.
 A little more Tailwind might have helped.
-Something more substantial during the run like pizza or a burrito or something
+Something more substantial during the run

 - More regimented nutrition and hydration might have staved off the fatigue better at the end